abhishek-kumar-code/Redfish_Public/docs/support/SchemaGuideInput.md

 print ('SN: ' + jsonData['SerialNumber'])
 ```

-A successful request that uses the code snippet above could produce output similar to the following example:
+A successful request that uses the code snippet above would produce output similar to the following example:

 ```bash
 SN: 1A87CA442K